curegit/flacopyus/README.md

   to recreate all Opus files.

   -b, --bitrate KBPS    target bitrate in kbps of Opus files (integer in
-                        6-256)
+                        6-256) (default: 128)
-  --vbr                 use Opus variable bitrate mode --cbr                 use Opus constrained variable bitrate mode --hard-cbr            use Opus hard constant bitrate mode --music               force Opus encoder to tune low bitrates for music --speech              force Opus encoder to tune low bitrates for speech --downmix-mono        downmix to mono --downmix-stereo      downmix to stereo (if having more than 2 channels)
+  --vbr                 use Opus variable bitrate mode (default: --vbr) --cbr                 use Opus constrained variable bitrate mode --hard-cbr            use Opus hard constant bitrate mode --music               force Opus encoder to tune low bitrates for music
+                        (default: False)
+  --speech              force Opus encoder to tune low bitrates for speech
+                        (default: False)
+  --downmix-mono        downmix to mono (default: False) --downmix-stereo      downmix to stereo (if having more than 2 channels)
+                        (default: False)

 mirroring options:
-  --re-encode           force re-encoding of all Opus files --wav                 also encode WAV files (.wav extension) to Opus files -c, --copy EXT [EXT ...]
+  --re-encode           force re-encoding of all Opus files (default: False) --wav                 also encode WAV files (.wav extension) to Opus files
+                        (default: False)
+  --aiff                also encode AIFF files (.aif/.aiff extension) to Opus
+                        files (default: False)
+  -c, --copy EXT [EXT ...]
-                        copy files whose extension is .EXT (case-insensitive) from SRC to DEST
+                        copy files whose extension is .EXT (case-insensitive) from SRC to DEST (default: None) --modtime-window SECONDS
+                        modification time window in seconds which is used to determine if a file is updated (default requires exact modification time match) (default: 0.0) --checksum            use checksum to determine if a file is need to copy instead of modification time-based comparison
+                        (default: False)
   --delete              delete files with relevant extensions in DEST that are
-                        not in SRC
+                        not in SRC (default: False) --delete-excluded     delete any files in DEST that are not in SRC (default:
+                        False)
-  --delete-excluded     delete any files in DEST that are not in SRC --fix-case            fix file/directory name cases to match the source
+  --fix-case            fix file/directory name cases to match the source
                         directory (for filesystems that are case-insensitive)
+                        (default: False)

 concurrency options:
   -P, --parallel-encoding [THREADS]
-                        enable parallel encoding with THREADS threads [THREADS = max(1, #CPUcores - 1)]
-  --allow-parallel-io   disable mutual exclusion for disk I/O operations
-                        during parallel encoding (not recommended for Hard Disk drives)
+                        enable parallel encoding with THREADS threads [THREADS = max(1, #CPUcores - 1)] (default: None) --allow-parallel-io   disable mutual exclusion for disk I/O operations during parallel encoding (not recommended for Hard Disk drives) (default: False) --parallel-copy THREADS
-  --parallel-copy THREADS
-                        concurrency of copy operations
+                        concurrency of copy operations (default: 1)

 A '--' is usable to terminate option parsing so remaining arguments are treated as positional arguments.